ohayo35/SDcard-file-system-for-PIC/README.md

 Hardware :
-HPC Curiosity board with PIC18F46K42 (ref DM164136 from Microchip), microSD Click (ref 924 from Mikroelektronika) uSD card 2GB and 8GB formated with FAT32
+HPC Curiosity board with PIC18F46K42 (ref DM164136 from Microchip), microSD Click (ref 924 from Mikroelektronika) plugged into the socket 1 uSD card 2GB and 8GB formated with FAT32

 The project attached demonstrate how to create a text file and write a couple of sentences in it.